-Due to issues related to congestion, residents residing in high-density developments are prohibited from owning a dog(s).
-High density is defined as 24 units or more on one continuous site or hi-rise building (i.e. those having four or more floors).
+Due to issues related to congestion, only residents residing in single-family or duplex units are permitted to have a dog or cat, except for locations designated for the elderly and/or persons with disabilities.
+Also due to issues related to congestion, logistics, lack of green space, noise and other factors, senior / disabled residents residing in high-density developments are prohibited from having a dog.
+High-density is defined as a hi-rise building (i.e. those having four or more floors).